 In your average small business, computer inventory can sometimes be an easy thing to do.
 In a medical practice that task becomes a little more intimidating.
 To ensure the process is efficient, a team of experienced professionals is a great choice.

 We helped Carolyn decide what computers could be updated to a more current operating system, and which computers were no longer needed and should be retired.
-IT support projects can be a big investment, so when Silverado works on these types of projects, we are transparent about every step and make sure every question is answered.
+Best IT support Tucson projects can be a big investment, so when Silverado works on these types of projects, we are transparent about every step and make sure every question is answered.
 It was important that all data about this inventory project was well documented and easy to access for Carolyn and her team.

 Another challenge Carolyn faced was starting her new position without the benefit of handoff from her predecessor.
 Employee handoff is critical for anyone helping to run an organization – especially for practice administrators.
 Without that knowledge transfer, Carolyn had to dive in headfirst and find an efficient way to document the day-to-day operations to help her and her team be more productive.
 Silverado does not treat documentation as another administrative task.
 It’s a built-in part of all the work we do.
 We were happy to help Carolyn ease that load and document procedures for their software.
 Carolyn says having a checklist of steps for onboarding a new employee into their computer systems has increased her efficiency.